sanathNU/TechnicaInsania/_posts/2024-06-16-CKA-Certification.md

 Plus, getting involved in Kubernetes' open-source community opens up some exciting possibilities.
 As K8s becomes the backbone for AI and beyond, contributing to its evolution puts you right in the thick of things—like being a top surgeon in a cutting-edge operation.

 ## Resources
 > These resources are just some of them which I used during my preparation for the exam.
 Most of it was the K8s documentation.
 But some of them helped me gain perspective on how to study for the exam.
-These are also very unstructure.
+These are also very unstructured.
 Go through them at your own risk lol.
 {: .prompt-info }

 #### Basic Resources